Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 480 should theoretically be quite a bit faster than the GeForce GT 450 (OEM) in general. (explain)
+Memory BandwidthTheoretically speaking, the GeForce GTX 480 will be 85% quicker than the GeForce GT 450 (OEM) in general, due to its higher bandwidth. (explain)

-Texel RateThe GeForce GTX 480 is a lot (approximately 122%) better at anisotropic filtering than the GeForce GT 450 (OEM). (explain)
+Texel RateThe GeForce GTX 480 is quite a bit (more or less 122%) faster with regards to anisotropic filtering than the GeForce GT 450 (OEM). (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison